gustavomotadev/wireworld/README.md

 # wireworld
-My implementation of the famous Cellullar Automaton named WireWorld, integration with SDL planned.
+My implementation of the famous Cellullar Automaton named WireWorld, has visualization with SDL.